 Combine the two, and you have a number of people interested in wearing a swimsuit that may be more revealing than what was common in years past.
 After all, if you got it, why not flaunt it?

-But you likely know that there are all sorts of people on board the ship, including everything from retirees to kids and families.
-Therefore you might be wondering if risque swimsuits like thongs or other booty-baring cuts are allowed.
+But you likely also know that there are all sorts of people on board a cruise ship, including everything from retirees to kids and families.
+Therefore, you might be wondering if revealing swimsuits like thongs or other minimalist bikini cuts are allowed.

-First, we’ve searched the websites of all the major cruise lines, including Carnival, Norwegian, Royal Caribbean, and Princess Cruise Lines.
-Nowhere did we find any sort of language mentioning thong swimsuits or restrictions against them.
-In fact, many of these same ships that sail in the United States also sail during the offseason in European ports, where smaller bathing suits are the norm.
+We’ve also searched the websites of all the major cruise lines, including Carnival, Norwegian, Royal Caribbean, and Princess Cruise Lines.
+Nowhere did we find any sort of language from the cruise lines mentioning thong swimsuits or restrictions against them.
+And the last things the cruise lines want to do if have to police the cut of everyone’s swimsuit on vacation!

-Therefore, it is our understanding that if you want to bare your buns, have at it.
+Therefore, if you want to bare your buns, have at it.
 There are no official rules in place to stop you.

-With the adults-only pools, we hope that everyone would be mature enough to handle a skimpy swimsuit without blinking an eye.
+Most ships have adults-only areas designed only for guests 21 years and older.
+Here, you don’t have to worry about the type of swimsuit you are wearing as everyone is of age.
+With the adults-only spot, we hope that everyone would be mature enough to handle a skimpy swimsuit without blinking an eye.

 Of course, as with any swimsuit you want to remember to cover up when headed indoors.
 Cruise lines do have rules on appropriate attire in the indoor areas of the ships, including the buffet and restaurants.
-There, any swimsuit should be covered.
+There, any swimsuit — whether revealing or not — should be covered.

 Bottom line: Wear your thong bikini if it is what makes you happy, but you’ll see them most often worn on cruises from Miami and other Florida ports.
 Other warm-weather ports will have passengers wearing them as well, but likely not as common.